 Urgent Care for Pre-Operative Exams

 All pre-op exams start with a general checkup.
-This is often done a few weeks before surgery, so the doctor has a chance to deal with any ongoing medical issues.
-For example, if you have an underlying infection or something as simple as a cold, your doctor will have time to help your body heal so it can be in optimal condition for the surgery.
+This is often done a few weeks before surgery, so the provider has a chance to deal with any ongoing medical issues.
+For example, if you have an underlying infection or something as simple as a cold, your provider will have time to help your body heal so it can be in optimal condition for the surgery.

 The initial checkup will include: